Superluminescent diode: Relative intensity noise (RIN)

 The RIN therefore represents the ratio between the noise power and the average power after detection; the measurement unit used is the dB/Hz.
 Typical values measured for SLEDs in a frequency range extending from DC up to 500 MHz are reported in the table.

 They depend on the injection current (more correctly on the output power) and on the RF frequency range.
 The highest measured values never exceed −119 dB/Hz for frequencies higher than 5 GHz, while the lowest value (around 127 dB/Hz) is attained by the most powerful SLEDs in the 1310 nm window and in the frequency range limited to values less than 500 MHz.
 The frequency dependence of RIN is thought to be related to spatial correlation effects induced by the gain saturation.

-It has to be noted that, while the use of narrow band optical filters in front of a detector will usually result in the reduction of the detected noise, the relative intensity noise of SLEDs can exhibit an increase.
+While the use of narrow band optical filters in front of a detector will usually result in the reduction of the detected noise, the relative intensity noise of SLEDs can exhibit an increase.
 This behaviour, present mainly in high power SLEDs, is similar to what is observed with multimode Fabry-Perot laser diodes where filtering makes evident the presence of mode partition noise (mostly at low RF frequencies) due to competition among several lasing modes.